solomonedo/be434-Spring2024/docs/syllabus.md

 The University Libraries have some excellent tips for avoiding plagiarism, available at http://new.library.arizona.edu/research/citing/plagiarism.
 Selling class notes and/or other course materials to other students or to a third party for resale is not permitted without the instructor’s express written consent.
 Violations to this and other course rules are subject to the Code of Academic Integrity and may result in course sanctions.
 Additionally, students who use D2L or UA e-mail to sell or buy these copyrighted materials are subject to Code of Conduct Violations for misuse of student e-mail addresses.
 This conduct may also constitute copyright infringement.

+## Statement on the use of Generative AI
+In this course any and all uses of generative artificial intelligence (AI)/large language model tools such as ChatGPT, Dall-e, Google Bard, Microsoft Bing, etc. will be considered a violation of the Code of Academic Integrity, specifically the prohibition against submitting work that is not your own.
+This applies to all assessments in the course, including coding assignments, discussions, quizzes, and exercises.
+This course policy is driven by the learning goals and desired learning outcomes for the course (see above).

+The following actions are prohibited:
+* entering all or any part of an assignment statement or test questions as part of a prompt to a large language model AI tool;
+* incorporating any part of an AI-written response in an assignment;
+* using AI to summarize or contextualize reading assignments or source materials; and
+* submitting your own work for this class to a large language model AI tool for iteration or improvement.

 ## UA Nondiscrimination and Anti-harassment Policy